Stop or Prevent a Gypsy Moth Caterpillar Infestation In Late Spring/Early Summer

 Once temperatures are above 60 degrees Fahrenheit, caterpillars will hatch from the eggs laid the previous summer.
 Then they crawl up trees and out on the limbs to eat the leaves.
 These caterpillars primarily feed at night time to protect themselves from extreme heat and predators like birds.
 Even though you may not see them in action during the day, this does not mean that your yard is free of them.

-Begin by wrapping two widths of Tanglefoot tree wrap around the trunk of the tree about chest height from the ground.
+Begin by wrapping two widths of Tanglefoot® tree wrap around the trunk of the tree up from the ground at about chest height.
 Be sure to tuck the wrap tightly into every fissure and crevice in the bark.

-Then smear the Tanglefoot® around the center of the wrap, using a popsicle stick or a wooden shim, so you don’t get any of the product on you.
+Then smear the Tanglefoot® around the center of the wrap, using a popsicle stick or a wooden shim so that you don’t get any of the product on you.

 Before the long, the trapped caterpillars will begin to stack up.
 Scrape them off into a jar that contains a couple inches of water and some dish detergent.
 Though this takes some time, it is a highly effective method.